-As Roma gets a new owner, and will have a new future, this fan remains skeptical
+As Roma gets a new owner, and a new future, this fan remains skeptical

 Life as a soccer fan in Italy has been practically back to normal for nearly two months.
 It’s odd watching games in empty stadiums but from a pub you rarely see the stands as a TV graphic.
 Besides, soccer announcers talk so much you can’t hear the players’ ubiquitous cursing over the TV anyway.